planetruby/gems/2020/21-super_diff.md

 That's not so easy to figure out.
 There seem to be line numbers listed here, but we will quickly realize that they are not very helpful, as they do not match the line numbers of our test file.
 If we are trained at interpreting RSpec's failure messages, we might look at the context surrounding these pairs of `-` and `+` lines and try searching for "133346631915348608" (or some piece of it) in the test file.
 That would help us fix the first typo, but we would not be so lucky with locating the second typo.
 We could certainly search for "21:24:47", but we would find that the order of the hash keys in the test output do not reflect the order of the hash keys in our test data.
 Eventually, of course, we would find it, but only after staring at the problem for some time.

-## Enter SuperDiff
+## Enter Super Diff

-Now let's try throwing in SuperDiff, a new gem designed to highlight differences between complex data structures.
+Now let's try throwing in Super Diff, a new gem designed to highlight differences between complex data structures.
 We're using Rails in this scenario, so we'll add this line to our Gemfile under our `:test` group:

 ``` ruby
 gem "super_diff"